The Brian Mitchell Charitable Settlement

 What They Don't Fund

 Not publicly specified.
-Given the settlement's focus on arts and culture, particularly classical music and theatre, organizations outside these areas are unlikely to receive funding.
+Given the settlement's focus on arts and culture, particularly classical music and theatre, organisations outside these areas are unlikely to receive funding.

 Ready to write a winning application for The Brian Mitchell Charitable Settlement?